Amplify Your Life with Assistive Listening Devices (ALDs)

 Register your interest

-If you are interested in attending one of our free ALD seminars, register your interest today and you will be notified of the next available sessions as soon as they are scheduled.
+Register your interest and you’ll be notified of the next available sessions as soon as they are scheduled.

-We aim to have 3-4 sessions every year in various locations in the greater Brisbane area and we are currently looking at how we can facilitate an online session for those who live in regional Queensland.
+We aim to have 3-4 sessions yearly in various locations in the greater Brisbane area.
+We are also looking at how we can facilitate an online session for those who live in regional Queensland.

 Who is Better Hearing Australia (Brisbane)?